Find The Best Divorce & Family Lawyers Near You

 While the fact that your divorce has occurred may be public record, it’s rare that the details of your divorce will be available for public consumption.
-And while your divorce file can contain the petitions, certificates and copies of the Decree Nisi and Decree Absolute, it’s only the Decree Absolute that is public.
+And while your divorce file can contain the petitions, certificates and copies of the Decree Nisi (now called the Conditional Order) and Decree Absolute (now called the Final Order), it’s only the Decree Absolute/Final Order that is public.

-The reason or grounds for the the divorce and the content of the divorce petition are not a matter of public record.
+The content of the divorce application is not a matter of public record.
 For instance, any specifics regarding a spouse’s unreasonable behaviour (or perhaps adultery) documented within the divorce petition would not be made available publicly.

 This means that the specific details of the divorce will only be known by: